 Once the interlocutory steps are completed, the matter is listed for Trial.
 The duration of the Trial will be accurately estimated by counsel for each side in consultation with the Judge as the matter is being set down for Trial.

 Going to Trial in Queensland

-At the trial, the Court will review and assess the parties’ evidence and apply the law to the facts of the case, in order to reach its final decision in the proceeding.
+At the Trial, the Court will review and assess the parties’ evidence and apply the law to the facts of the case to reach its final decision in the proceeding.

-At the end of the trial, the Judge will often reserve his or her decision to be made at a later date.
+At the end of the Trial, the Judge will often reserve their decision to be made later.
 If this is the case, the Court will notify the lawyers for the parties when the decision will be made available and send the decision by email to the parties.

-If the matter is not complex the Judge or Magistrate, as the case may be, may deliver judgment at the end of the trial – also known as delivering judgment Ex Tempore.
+If the matter is simple, the Judge or Magistrate, as the case may be, may deliver judgment at the end of the Trial – also known as delivering judgment Ex Tempore.